Small Business Phone Problems: 5 Common Issues and How to Fix Them

 - Customers say "I left a message but never heard back"

-- When they do leave messages, details are incomplete
+- When messages do exist, the details are incomplete or inaudible

 Why It Happens

-According to Vonage research, 67% of people hang up on business voicemails without leaving a message.
-They wanted to talk to someone, not a machine.
+According to Vonage, roughly 80% of people hang up on business voicemails without leaving a message.
+They wanted to speak to someone, not dictate to a machine.
+The expectation of live interaction is baked in — and a beep destroys it.

 The Quick Fix

-Upgrade your voicemail greeting to something that actually encourages messages:
+Upgrade your voicemail greeting to one that actually earns a message:

 The Proper Solution

-You get a structured notification: "Sarah Mitchell called about a boiler installation, not urgent, callback requested for tomorrow morning."
+You get a structured notification: "Sarah Mitchell called about a boiler installation, not urgent, callback requested for tomorrow morning on 07700 900123."

-No more listening to 12 rambling voicemails.
+No more listening to twelve rambling voicemails.
 No more incomplete information.
-No more forgotten messages.
+No more forgotten messages sitting in an inbox no one opens.

 Problem 3: No After-Hours Coverage